- Medicare Supplement Plan F and Plan N are similar except that Plan F covers your Medicare Part B deductible.

 - emergency medical care outside of the United States

 As of January 1, 2020, Medigap plans no longer covered the Part B deductible for new enrollees.
-If you already had a Medigap plan which covered the Part B deductible, you could keep that plan.
-If you were eligible for Medicare before January 1, 2020 but did not enroll, you may still be able to purchase a Medigap plan which covers the Part B deductible.
+If you already had a Medigap plan that covered the Part B deductible, you could keep that plan.
+If you were eligible for Medicare before January 1, 2020, but did not enroll, you may still be able to purchase a Medigap plan that covers the Part B deductible.

-Medigap Plan N is popular because its monthly premiums are relatively low, compared to some other Medigap plans.
+Medigap Plan N is popular because its monthly premiums are relatively low compared to other Medigap plans.
 However, these monthly premiums vary widely.

 Medigap Plan N covers: